Anteater-Adventure-Club/Website/README.md

 ### Information + Styling
 - [ ] Add club overview & action items to the home page
 - [ ] Add membership info to the membership page
-- [ ] Add more events + images to the gallery page
+- [ ] Add more events + images to the events page
 - [ ] For all pages, improve styling
 - [ ] Make the website responsive (for different screen sizes/aspect ratios)

 ### Questions
 - [ ] Should our links (discord, instagram, linktree) go in the footer, the membership page, the home page, and/or other pages?
-- [ ] On pages that don't take up the full window height (currently the about/membership/gallery pages), should the footer automatically show, or should it be just below the initial window, requiring a little bit of scrolling to see?
+- [ ] On pages that don't take up the full window height (currently the about/membership/events pages), should the footer automatically show, or should it be just below the initial window, requiring a little bit of scrolling to see?

 # File Layout